daniel-price/TT-spill/README.md

 - Therapist specialisms
   - Id
   - TherapistId
-  - Type (enum: addiction, ADHD, CBT, divorce, sexuality) - I've assumed this won't change often, if we expect to add more we could move this to a reference table instead
+  - Type (enum: addiction, ADHD, CBT, divorce, sexuality)
+    - I've assumed this won't change often, if we expect to add more we could move this to a reference table instead
 - Appointment
   - Id
   - TherapistId
-  - Time
-  - Duration
+  - ~Time~ StartTime
+  - ~Duration~ EndTime - start/end time makes it easier to filter results by time
-  - Type (flag: one off or consultation) - I've assumed its enough to know which it is; could also instead point to a Consultation table which groups a number of appointments into a consultation
+  - Type (flag: one off or consultation)
+    - I've assumed its enough to know which it is; could also instead point to a Consultation table which groups a number of appointments into a consultation